DV

 Strategy & risk

-QQQ tracks Nasdaq-100 Index with a growth approach, while QQQY tracks NASDAQ 100 using a basket strategy.
+QQQ tracks Nasdaq-100 Index with a growth approach, while QQQY tracks NASDAQ 100 with a basket approach.
+Beta is 1.23 for QQQ and 1.0711 for QQQY, indicating QQQY is less volatile relative to the market.

 Fund details